 THE ECONOMY DIRECTLY

 When Warehouse Alliance 501(c)3 puts on concerts at the Warehouse, young adults come from all over Wisconsin, Minnesota, and Iowa.
-If the performers are exciting enough, people drive from as far away as Illinois, Upper Michigan, and North Dakota.
+If the performers are exciting enough, people drive from as far away as Illinois, Upper Michigan, and the Dakotas.
 These people help support the community as much as they help support the Warehouse.

 Travelers for shows fill up their gas tanks in La Crosse.
 Bands fill up their gas tanks in La Crosse.
-Both bands and concertgoers spend money eating at local restaurants, shopping at local convenience stores, record stores, music stores, hair salons, coffeeshops, book stores, antique shops, resale clothing shops, tattoo shops, and ice cream shops.
+Bands and concertgoers spend money eating at local restaurants, shopping at local convenience stores, record stores, music stores, hair salons, coffee shops, book stores, antique shops, resale clothing shops, tattoo shops, and ice cream shops.
 Many have even discovered Pleasoning, La Crosse’s hometown spice company.

 Travelers and bands spend money on hotel rooms in La Crosse.
 They sometimes get to town early enough to catch a matinee movie.
 They buy footwear, they buy gifts for families back home, they service their vehicles at local auto repair shops and truck repair shops.